RoamJS/query-builder/README.md

 - `has descendent` - The `source` block or page has the `target` block as a descendant somewhere down the outliner tree
 - `with text` - The `source` block or page has the exact text `target` somewhere in its block text or page title
 - `created by` - The `source` block or page was created by the user with a display name of `target`
+- `edited by` - The `source` block or page was last edited by the user with a display name of `target`
 - `with title in text` - The `source` page has the exact text `target` somewhere in its page title.
 - `created before` - The `source` block or page was created before the naturally specified `target`
 - `created after` - The `source` block or page was created after the naturally specified `target`